casgomp/push_swap/README.md

 The first challenge for this project was deciding which sorting algorithm to use.
 I read a few online articles, including [this one](https://www.geeksforgeeks.org/dsa/sorting-algorithms/), which classifies algorithms into comparison-based and non comparison-based types.
-The latter type seemed compelling given the project requirements.
+The latter type (especially the Radix Sort) seemed compelling given the project requirements.
 However, those same requirements make this project unique in the sense that Big O is not per se a useful measure of efficiency.
-Shortly after, I learned about the Mechanical Turk which I decided to use because of its guaranteed effectiveness.
-The algoritm's logic can be found in [this article](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) written by its creator.
+Shortly after, I learned about the Mechanical Turk which I decided to use because of its guaranteed effectiveness for sorting under these particular constraints.
+The algoritm's logic can be found in
+[this article](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) written by its creator.
 The concept is quite simple: First push (i.e., move) members of stack A into stack B in descending order until only 3 remain in stack A. Then push them back to stack A in ascending order.
 In order to achieve this, for each member of stack A calculate the cost (i.e., the number of moves) to reach the top of the stack,